 For details on ATAR-based offers, download the 2020 ATAR-based Offers for the Bachelor of Nursing (Word - 58kb).

 Applicants with Higher Education Study and/or Vocational Education and Training (VET) study

 The following entry requirements apply:

 - Your entire academic record will be considered.

 - You may be eligible for credit transfer or recognition of prior learning in accordance with your previous qualification/s.

-- You must complete a Basic Key Skills Builder (BKSB) test online.
+- You must complete a Basic Key Skills Builder (BKSB) test online, and reach an exit level of at least 5 for English and Maths.
 Applicants must contact 9209 5876 to arrange to sit the Basic Key Skills Builder (BKSB) test.

 Prior to undertaking clinical placement, students must be prepared to declare their health and immunisation status, complete a National Police Records Check annually and hold a valid Working with Children Check.
 Holmesglen will register all students with the Australian Health Practitioner Regulation Authority (AHPRA).